jacksonns/jacksonns/README.md

 I'm a Computer Science student at Universidade Federal de Minas Gerais (UFMG), with a lot of Python experience.

-My interests are Data Science, Machine Learning and Data Mining.
+My interests are Data Analysis, Data Science, Machine Learning and Data Mining.

 ## My Stats